jonhoo/onwards/README.md

 1. Test your new short-link!
 The process for adding more links is the
    same: push a commit that changes `src/lib.rs` — that's it.
 Even the MR is optional.
+1. (optional) If you want email through your domain, it's already set up to use https://improvmx.com/ out of the box, which is free for a single domain!
+All you should need to do is make an account and input your domain, and all should be green.
+If you want to do email through another service, you'll have to modify `infra/domain.tf`.

 Now, if you do end up using this "for real", please let me know, because it makes me happy!